colebrookson/r-for-biology/index.md

 #### Learning During a Pandemic

 This is uncharted territory.
-We are in the midst of, *ahem*, **a global pandemic** and that is making all of our teaching and learning lives harder.
+We are in the midst of, *ahem*, **a pandemic** and that is making all of our teaching and learning lives harder.
 We were hoping to be able to give this workshop series in-person, however that is obviously not in the cards, but we thought it was important to still provide the opportunity.
 In a bit of a mixed bag, we understand that this pandemic is likely the reason why some people who may want to learn R will not be able to take this workshop series while others *will* be able to, as everything is now online and thus we can accommodate more people!